whitesnowx/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `EditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </div>

-1. When the user issues the command `edit 1 p/ 12345678`, `Logic` is called upon to execute the command, it is passed to the `StaffConnectParser` object which creates a `EditCommandParser` to parse the arguments for the edit command.
+1. When the user issues the command `edit 1 p/ 12345678`, `LogicManager` is called upon to execute the command, it is passed to the `StaffConnectParser` object which creates a `EditCommandParser` to parse the arguments for the edit command.
-2. The parsing of `EditCommandParser` results in a new `EditCommand` initialized by an index `int` and a `EditPersonDescriptor`.
+2. The parsing of `EditCommandParser` results in a new `EditCommand` initialized by an integer `index` and a `EditPersonDescriptor`.
 The datails will be explained later.
 3. When the `EditCommand` is executed, it creates a new `Person` object according to the `EditPersonDescriptor` passed to it, and replaces the old `Person` object with the new one.
 4. The command communicates with the `Model` when it is executed.
 More specifically, it calls the `updateFilteredPersonList()` method using a `Predicate` object which simply evaluates to true for all `Person`.
 The intension is that no `Person` will be filtered out in an edit command.
 5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`, to show in the `UI` component the success message that the `Person` at the given index is updated with the new information.